kb2ma/riot-coap-pytest/README.md

 **RPL leaf node**

 After setting up the RPL root node, just initialize rpl for the leaf node.
+RPL decides the address on the fd00:aaaa::/64 network to use.

 ```
     $ BOARD="samr21-xpro" make clean all flash